powerDNS with SQLite backend as a slave for BIND

 gsqlite3-database=/var/db/pdns/pdns.db

-finaly we can check if master allows us to make tranfer:
+finally we can check if master allows us to make transfer:

 dig @ns1.gex.pl spidersoft.com.au AXFR